 Now is a great time to get out and about in Hawaii!
 No matter how you choose to experience Twin Falls, whether on a guided tour with Hike Maui or independently, your day is guaranteed to be packed with breathtaking beauty and memorable moments.
 Twin Falls Maui Waterfall’s hike offers a blend of adventure, serenity, and natural splendor that is hard to match.

 Looking for accommodation that perfectly complements your Twin Falls Maui adventure?
-Experience the ultimate in comfort and convenience by staying at the beautiful Hale Pau Hana located in Kihei, the prime location for hotels in South Maui.
+Experience the ultimate in comfort and convenience by staying at The Hale Pau Hana located in beautiful Kihei, the prime location for hotels in South Maui.
 Book your stay today and let us be your gateway to paradise!